 Be sure to tell the physician you need a completed school physical form and take it with you when you leave their office.
 Make extra copies of this so if the school cannot locate their copy at any time you can produce a current copy avoiding unnecessary calls or visits to the physicians office.

 My mother always started having us go to bed at "school night" times about 2 weeks before it started and getting up at "school morning" times.
 Then she'd have us write a short paper (usually only one page) to get our minds on track.

+Here are some tips for getting kids ready for back to school.
 Start putting the kids to bed earlier every night so that by the time school starts they are used to a school time bedtime.

 Probably the most important thing is making sure they are getting enough sleep.
 My girls need 10 hours of sleep each night.
 I know it sounds like a lot, but it is normal for children to need that much.
 It is so hard to get that much sleep when school is in session, but it does pay off.